 Stormwater monitoring is used to characterize ADOT's stormwater quality and identify pollutants, detect and eliminate illicit discharges, and evaluate the effectiveness of control measures and the SWMP as a whole in reducing the discharge of pollutants to the MEP.
-ADOT's procedures ensuring adequate quality assurance/quality control (QA/QC) for stormwater monitoring are documented in the Quality Assurance Manual, available at https://azdot.gov/business/environmental-planning/water-resources/ manuals-and-agreements-water-resources.
+ADOT's procedures ensuring adequate quality assurance/quality control (QA/QC) for stormwater monitoring are documented in the Quality Assurance Manual, available at Manuals and Agreements - Water Resources | Department of Transportation.

 ADOT will collect stormwater samples from the first representative storm event of each wet season and subsequent representative storm events as necessary to collect at least one stormwater sample for each wet season from each outfall or monitoring location.
 Sampling will be conducted over the first 3 hours of the discharge or for the entire discharge period, if the discharge lasts less than 3 hours.
 Sampling efforts include the "first flush" (first 30 minutes of stormwater discharge) whenever possible.
-Samples are collected from qualifying events and at least 72 hours after a previous qualifying storm event.
+Samples are collected from qualifying events at least 72 hours after a previous qualifying storm event.
 A qualifying storm event is defined in the MS4 Permit as:

-- a storm event of greater than 0.1 inches of rainfall; and - at least 1" of measurable discharge
+- a storm event of greater than 0.1 inches of rainfall; and - a measurable discharge - at least 72 hours after a previous qualifying storm event

-There are two defined wet seasons per the MS 4 Permit.
+There are two defined wet seasons per the MS4 Permit.
 Wet seasons, for the purpose of monitoring, are defined as: